SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb-atlas.md

      ```bash
      */5 * * * *  /usr/bin/python3 -m sumomongodbatlascollector.main > /dev/null 2>&1
      ```

-5. Configuring collection for multiple projects (assuming you are already collecting Atlas data for one project).
-This task requires that you do the following:
+##### Configure collection for multiple projects

+If you are already collecting Atlas data for one project, perform the following steps to configure for additional projects:

-   * Create a new **mongodbatlas.yaml** file similar to previous step and comment out `EVENTS_ORG`, as shown in the following example.
+   1. Create a new **mongodbatlas.yaml** file similar to previous step and comment out `EVENTS_ORG`, as shown in the following example.
 This prevents the collection of `Organisation Events` in the second collector deployment, because these events are global and are already captured by first collector.

-   * State is maintained per project, change the `DBNAME` so that state (keys for bookkeeping) maintained in the database (key value store) are not in conflict.
+   1. State is maintained per project, change the `DBNAME` so that state (keys for bookkeeping) maintained in the database (key value store) are not in conflict.

-	 * Configure the script on a Linux machine, then go to your configuration file.
+	 1. Configure the script on a Linux machine (or use the same machine), and run it using the new configuration file.

+      ```bash title="Example execution of second yaml file"
+       /usr/bin/python3 -m sumomongodbatlascollector.main <path-of-second-yaml-file>
+      ```

+##### Filtering log types and metrics

-6. By default the solution collects all log types & metrics for all the clusters, if you to filter based on cluster alias, do the following
+By default the solution collects all log types & metrics for all the clusters, if you want to filter based on cluster alias and log types, do the following:

-  1. After the deployment is complete, go to the Lambda console, and open the **mongodbatlas.yaml** file and uncomment  `Clusters` parameter under `Collection` section, as shown in the following example.
+  1. Open the **mongodbatlas.yaml** file and uncomment  `Clusters` parameter under `Collection` section, as shown in the following example.
 Add your cluster names for which you want to collect logs & metrics.
 Cluster name should be same as what you have specified during [cluster creation](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/#specify-a-name-for-the-cluster-in-the-name-box).

       <img src={useBaseUrl('img/integrations/databases/mongodbatlas/changecluster.png')} alt="MongoDB Atlas filter by cluster" />